WE’RE IN THIS TOGETHER.

 SHOULD WE CONSIDER TRAVELING IN THIS NEW REALITY?

-Dragons core mission is to foster face-to-face human connection, which feels more necessary now than ever once public health allows.
-Currently, travel remains difficult for public health as well as personal safety reasons and may not be possible in some cases.
-As restrictions begin to relax in the future, we want to acknowledge that travel will continue to have inherent risks and the decision whether to travel is a very personal one.
-In a world increasingly eager to shut itself off from one another we fear that the current outbreak may be another catalyst for increasing divisions and fear of difference.
-We hope that this trend will lessen as the disease is brought under control and that we can continue to build bridges and greater understanding between cultures even as this emerging public health concern threatens to re-enforce borders and cultural divides.
+Dragons core mission is to foster face-to-face human connection, which feels more necessary now than ever.
+As borders open and restrictions relax, we want to acknowledge that travel will continue to have inherent risks and the decision whether to travel remains a very personal one.
+In a world increasingly eager to shut itself off from one another we fear that the pandemic may be another catalyst for increasing divisions and our fear of the less known.
+We hope that this trend will lessen as COVID is brought under control and that we can continue to build bridges and greater understanding between cultures.
 Ultimately, it’s not a question of if this global health crisis will pass, but rather when.
 And once it does, the need for an immersive and empathetic global education will be greater than ever.

 WHERE CAN I FIND OUT MORE INFORMATION ABOUT DRAGONS AND COVID-19?